molorane/Project-Integration-Of-Three-Systems/README.md

 - `Retrieve medical plans from Rhino` - Find a technology you can use on your project to call Rhino endpoint to retrieve medical plans and save the data on Tiger database.
   - Definition of done:
     - Retrieve medical plans from Rhino and save the plans onto tiger database.
 - `Add authentication (JWT)` - Add an authentication mechanism to the Tiger backend.
-The authentication is to be implemented should be JWT.
+The authentication to be implemented should be JWT.
 Note: The expectation is that this task will take you at lest more than a day to complete.
 So, please take your time, what we are are looking for is understanding not how quickly you can complete the task.
   - Definition of done:
     - Table for storing user credentials is designed and created if its not there already.
 And the user can be authenticated using JWT mechanism.